DeadBoTt-exe/Document_RAG/README.md

-# Engineering Docs RAG (Gemini-powered)
+# Engineering Docs RAG

-A **Retrieval-Augmented Generation (RAG)** system for querying engineering documentation using **semantic search (FAISS)** and **Gemini 2.5 Flash**.
+A production-style **Retrieval-Augmented Generation (RAG)** system for querying large engineering documentation using **semantic search**,
+**grounded LLM generation**, and **evidence-based confidence scoring**.

-Designed to simulate an **internal enterprise knowledge assistant** for engineering teams.
+The project is designed to simulate an **internal enterprise documentation assistant** with a strong emphasis on correctness, transparency, and system design.

 ---

 ## Features

-- Ingests Markdown engineering documents
+- Ingests large PDF engineering documentation
-- Section-based chunking with metadata
+- Cleans and chunks text with page-level metadata
-- Semantic embeddings for document chunks
+- Offline embedding and indexing into Qdrant
-- FAISS-based vector similarity search
+- Semantic vector search at query time
-- Gemini-powered grounded answer generation
+- Gemini powered answer generation
-- Isolated test suite and model inspection utilities
+- Deterministic grounding validation to reject hallucinations
+- Evidence-based confidence scoring for answers
 - Secure API key management via environment variables

 ---